-The Attorney General's Public Access Counselor conducted 62 training sessions to educate members of the public, government officials and members of the media about their rights and responsibilities under the Freedom of Information Act and the Open Meetings Act.
+The Attorney General's Public Access Counselor conducted 34 training sessions to educate members of the public, government officials and members of the media about their rights and responsibilities under the Freedom of Information Act and the Open Meetings Act.
 These trainings provide an overview of the laws, as well as guidance on what government officials must do to comply with the laws and how the public can use these sunshine laws to open government throughout Illinois.
 The training sessions covered every region of the State and involved both large and small groups.
+The Public Access Counselor also coordinates online training for 28,829 registered users.

-The 2010 training sessions included the following:
+The 2011 training sessions included the following: